MIT-SPARK/config_utilities/docs/Parsing.md

 The second thing to watch out for is that nodes included in a launch file will not display stdout statements.
-Both the default logger (which uses stdout/stderr) and the glog-based logger will appropriately display warnings and errors, but you may want to implement your own `config-utilities` logger that forwards messages to the `rclcpp` logging infrastructure.
+Both the default logger (which uses stdout/stderr) and the glog-based logger will appropriately display warnings and errors, but you may want to implement your own `config_utilities` logger that forwards messages to the `rclcpp` logging infrastructure.

 To actually specify configuration information for a node, you just need to supply the appropriate command-line information under the `args` section of the node.
 Using a portion of Hydra's launch file as example, this would look like: